Migration from WooCommerce to Shopify: a comprehensive guide and checklist

 - Optimise images by compressing or resizing large files

-- Monitor app performance and remove unused apps that might slow down your site
+- Monitor app performance and remove unused apps that might slow down your site, keeping only essential automation tools

 Design tweaks and UX improvements